sferik/t-ruby/README.md

     gem
       thG9EfWoADtIr6NjbL9ON (active)

-**Note**: One account (specifically, the last one you authorized) is marked as active.
-To change the active account use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair.
+**Note**: One of your authorized accounts (specifically, the last one authorized) will be set as active.
+To change the active account, use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair, like this:
-Something like this:

     t set active sferik UDfNTpOz5ZDG4a6w7dIWj

 Account information is stored in a YAML-formatted file located at `~/.trc`.
 **Note**: Anyone with access to this file can masquerade as you on Twitter, so it's important to keep it secure, just as you would treat your SSH private key.
-For this reason, the file is hidden and has the permission bits set to 0600.
+For this reason, the file is hidden and has the permission bits set to `0600`.

 ## Usage Examples
 Typing `t help` will list all the available commands.
 You can type `t help